chesleybrown/resume/chesleybrown.md

 - **InVision Freehand & Prototyping** - _[invisionapp.com](https://invisionapp.com)_

 	A prototyping, workflow, and collaboration platform for designers.
 Powered by [React](https://react.dev), [Go](https://go.dev), [NodeJS](https://nodejs.org), [Docker](https://www.docker.com), [Kubernetes](https://kubernetes.io) and more.
 I worked on portions of the frontend, but mainly worked on backend services, infrastructure, and internal developer tools.
 I also contributed to InVision Freehand; an all-in-one collaborative online whiteboard, which was powered by much of the same technology stack.
+All of my work at InVision was done remotely.

 - **RentChek** - _[rentchek.com](https://rentchek.com)_